Other 2005 Group Shows

 The Bergamot Invasion at the Copro Nason Gallery at Bergamot Station in Santa Monica, California ran from June 18th to July 2nd 2005.
 This group exhibition of over forty artists had its opening reception from 7pm to 11:30pm on June 18th.
-Shag contributed an original painting to the exhibition.
+Shag contributed the original painting Tiny Bottle (30” x 23”) to the exhibition.

 Paradirama is claimed to be the first international tiki exhibition and was held from 18th June to the 30th October 2005 at the Musee International Des Arts Modestes in Sete, France.
 This group art exhibit included wood and stone tikis, two huge resin moai, a tiki drum, tiki poles, Tahitian ukuleles, tiki mug collections, a real tiki bar and a wide collection of tiki art.
 Shag created the stunning Paradirama: Tikis, Surfers and Vahines Poster poster for the exhibition.